WHAT WE DO

 We are most well known for our help, providing food and clothing for those in need, but we never want to simply give a “handout.”

 We want to do more, with a “hand up,” offering an opportunity for healing… restoring lives by helping people develop new skills and utilize resources to build their own bridge toward a better lifestyle.

 Our passion, however, is to go a step further, by offering a “handshake.”
 In all we do we seek to build personal relationships.
-We want people to know they are respected and loved, and that they can find the hope that everyone needs to live a full and purposeful life.
+We want people to know that God loves them and has a wonderful plan for their life, and that they can find the hope that everyone needs to live a full and

 HOW WE ACCOMPLISH OUR MISSION

 Our work is focused in five areas, three of which deal directly with food distribution and two with assistance and education.